-The remote access software used, ReachOut (from Stac Electronics Inc.), handles hundreds of different modern types, including ISDN moderns and cellular moderns.
-You can even define a new modern if yours isn't listed.
+The remote access software used, ReachOut (from Stac Electronics Inc.), handles hundreds of different modem types, including ISDN modems and cellular modems.
+You can even define a new modem if yours isn't listed.
 For detailed information refer to the ReachOut user's guide.